 For each poll within the selected time period, Highlight detects any errors.

 Alias or interface name

 Hovering over an individual port will show a tooltip with that port’s description/alias, if one has been configured on the switch; otherwise the tooltip will show the interface name.

-Clicking on an individual port will display a strip chart for that port for the selected time period, with back and forwards arrow controls to display previous / subsequent time periods.
-Strip charts are labelled with the slot and port number, folder, location and description.
+Clicking on an individual port will display a strip chart for that port for the selected time period.
+Strip charts are labelled with the slot and port number and description.

-Clicking the Technical option on the Details page shows the information Highlight has on this switch.
+Clicking the Tech info on the Details page shows the information Highlight has on this switch.
 As outlined in the collecting data from the switch section above, Highlight collects this information on an hourly basis to reduce management traffic overhead.
 The date / time of the last collection for this switch is shown in the header (Last Checked).

 An extract from example output is shown below for a 28 port Cisco Catalyst: